tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 ##### Opportunities for Tari

-- Has alignment with Tari's base requirements.
+- Has alignment with Tari's base requirements
-- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero?*
+- *Possibility to create a Tari ticketing Plasma dAppChain running of Monero without creating a Tari specific root block chain?*

 #####
 #####
 ##### Threats for Tari

-The Loom Network's Software Development Kit (SDK) makes it extremely easy for anyone to create a new Plasma block chain.
+The Loom Network's SDK makes it extremely easy for anyone to create a new Plasma block chain.
 In less than a year a number of successful and diverse dAppChains have launched. *The next one can easily be for ticket sales...*

 ---

 ## Observations

-Further investigation into the more promising layer 2 scaling solutions and technologies is required to verify alignment, applicability and use-ability.
+Further investigation into the more promising layer 2 scaling solutions and technologies is required to verify alignment, applicability and use-ability

+An overview of Counterparty, Rootstock, Drivechains and Scriptless scripts must still be added